Revenue Management

 4. Online check-in invitation in the pre-arrival message

 Send the online check-in link in the 48-hour pre-arrival message.
-Make completion easy (mobile-first form, ID OCR pre-fill, optional fields kept minimal).
-Target completion rate 60-80%.
+Make completion easy (mobile-first form, easy document-detail entry, optional fields kept minimal).
+Track completion by channel, lead time, and room type.

 5. Flight or train status check for travel guests

 For airport and train-station hotels, a tool that pulls real-time flight or train status against the guest's arrival info can flag delays or cancellations before the no-show happens.
-Auto-extend the hold, send a "we know you're delayed, your room is held" message, and you've converted what would have been a no-show into a happy late arrival.
+Auto-extend the hold, send a "we know you're delayed, your room is held" message, and you may turn a likely no-show into a late arrival.

 6. Clear, fair cancellation policy stated up front

-Counter-intuitively, generous cancellation policies reduce no-shows.
-The mechanism: guests with cancellable bookings cancel when plans change; guests with non-cancellable bookings sometimes just don't show.
+Counter-intuitively, clearer cancellation policies can reduce ambiguity around no-shows.
+The mechanism: guests with cancellable bookings have a clean path to cancel when plans change; guests with non-cancellable bookings sometimes just don't show.

 The sweet spot for most hotels: free cancellation up to 48 hours before arrival, then non-refundable.
 State it clearly in the booking flow (not buried in T&Cs).
 Re-state it in the pre-arrival message.